Edinburgh Fringe 2023

 WHO?

-Leila is a 24 year old writer and comedian from South Wales.
+Leila is a 26-year-old writer, composer and comedian from South Wales.

-She recently made her Edinburgh Fringe debut with a sellout run of her musical comedy hour ‘Composition’.
+In 2023, she made her Edinburgh Fringe debut with a sellout run of her musical comedy hour ‘Composition’.
 It was met with critical acclaim – ‘an eye-catching introduction to a comic of promise’ (Guardian).
+The show then transferred to Soho Theatre, where it was dubbed 'a debut full of charm, originality and promise' (The Telegraph).

-Described as 'the actual future of comedy' (LMAOnaise), her television and radio stand-up credits include BBC New Comedy Awards 2022 (BBC) Live at Aberystwyth Pier (BBC), Stand-up Sesh (BBC), Stand Up in My House (BBC) and The Leak (BBC).
+Described as 'the actual future of comedy' (LMAOnaise), her television and radio stand-up credits include Comedy Central Live (Comedy Central), BBC New Comedy Awards (BBC Three), Live at Aberystwyth Pier (BBC One Wales), Crush Hour (Audible), Loose Ends (BBC Radio 4), Stand-up Sesh (BBC One Wales), and The Leak (BBC Radio Wales).
 She is bilingual, with Welsh Language credits including Ffyrnig (S4C) and Ni y Nawdegau (BBC Cymru).
+She has provided tour support for Jessica Fostekew, Laura Smyth and Nish Kumar.

 In 2021, she co-wrote and starred in the BBC iPlayer series 'Vandullz'.
 It was met with acclaim, dubbed 'an engaging character-driven comedy' (Chortle).
 In 2022, she voiced the role of ‘Claire’ in the hit channel 4 dark comedy series ‘Don’t Hug Me I’m Scared’.